 Some examples of successful business cases:

 Dolly Ratsimba, Local Young Expert for Practica Foundation, proposed a business case for improvements to the sanitation and desludging in Madagascar, and received funding for several projects, funded by Practica Foundation and a partner of Practica, Protos.
 He is now managing a desludging service in Toamasina, and constructed 90 latrines.

 Euphresia Luseka, a Local Young Expert who was working at SNV Kenya, recognised the need for a water kiosk in order to connect many of the rural low-income consumers to safe, affordable and accessible water.
 Her proposal for a ‘Safe Water Kiosk’ for Tachasis Water and Sanitation Co. in Nandi County, Kenya, which will supply nearly 500 households with safe water, received funding of €40.000 by the Siemens Stiftung Organisation.

 Lisa Freiburg, Dutch Young Expert at MDF West Africa in Ghana, also successfully secured €70.000 in funding from VIA Water to pilot EnterWASH, an innovative enterprise development programme for young ambitious people who want to start new businesses that solve the water, sanitation and hygiene challenges in their communities.

 Young Expert alumni Reinilde Eppinga and Lawrence Kimaru, who are still working at SNV Kenya, proposed an idea to use faecal matter and urine in biomass-fuel and bio-fertiliser production in Nakuru, Kenya.
 They co-created a proposal which utilises three innovative elements, a mix of: the use of faecal matter and urine, proposed business and partnership models and intended business scale.
 The budget approved for the 18-month project by VIA Water funding is €350,000.

-The Young Expert Programmes are established to ensure the continued availability of Young Experts and their expertise for the Dutch Water & Agrofood sectors in the future.
+The Young Expert Programmes are established to ensure the continued availability of Young Experts and their expertise for the Dutch Water & Agrofood sectors in the future: invest in the development of human capital!
 To achieve this, Dutch companies, knowledge institutions and NGO's can submit a proposal for an international development aid and trade project for the deployment of a Young Expert.